schattenmann80/X32-Mixbus-webconfig/README.md

 - php 7.4 and 8.2

 ## Installation:
-1. Copy Repo inside a folter witch is accessable over the webserver.
+1. Copy the repo inside a folter witch is accessable over the webserver.
 2. Open file config.ini
    1. Set parameter X32_IP to the IP of your X32.
    2. Config parameter MIXBUS_LIST.
 This is the list of mixbuses you like to mix through the application.
+For example MIXBUS_LIST = "5,6,7,8,9" to mix the mixbuses 5 to 9 like showen in the pictures.

 ## Use:
-Open the website on your webserver mix.html.
+Open the side mix.html on your webserver.
 Choose an Mixbus on top.
 Add some channels.
 Make your mix.